AckerlyXu/heima/articles/batch/batch-application-packages.md

 You can specify application packages at the pool and task level.
 You can specify one or more of these packages and (optionally) a version when you create a pool or task.

 - **Pool application packages** are deployed to *every* node in the pool.
 Applications are deployed when a node joins a pool, and when it is rebooted or reimaged.

     Pool application packages are appropriate when all nodes in a pool execute a job's tasks.
 You can specify one or more application packages when you create a pool, and you can add or update an existing pool's packages.
 If you update an existing pool's application packages, you must restart its nodes to install the new package.
 - **Task application packages** are deployed only to a compute node scheduled to run a task, just before running the task's command line.
 If the specified application package and version is already on the node, it is not redeployed and the existing package is used.

     Task application packages are useful in shared-pool environments, where different jobs are run on one pool, and the pool is not deleted when a job is completed.
 If your job has less tasks than nodes in the pool, task application packages can minimize data transfer since your application is deployed only to the nodes that run tasks.

     Other scenarios that can benefit from task application packages are jobs that use a particularly large application, but for only a small number of tasks.
 For example, a pre-processing stage or a merge task, where the pre-processing or merge application is heavyweight.

-> [AZURE.IMPORTANT]
+> [!IMPORTANT]
 > There are restrictions on the number of applications and application packages within a Batch account, as well as the maximum application package size.
-See [Quotas and limits for the Azure Batch service](/documentation/articles/batch-quota-limit/) for details about these limits.
+See [Quotas and limits for the Azure Batch service](./batch-quota-limit.md) for details about these limits.
 >
 >

 ### Benefits of application packages
 Application packages can simplify the code in your Batch solution and lower the overhead required to manage the applications that your tasks run.

 Your pool's start task doesn't have to specify a long list of individual resource files to install on the nodes.
 You don't have to manually manage multiple versions of your application files in Azure Storage, or on your nodes.
-And, you don't need to worry about generating [SAS URLs](/documentation/articles/storage-dotnet-shared-access-signature-part-1/) to provide access to the files in your Storage account.
+And, you don't need to worry about generating [SAS URLs](../storage/storage-dotnet-shared-access-signature-part-1.md) to provide access to the files in your Storage account.
 Batch works in the background with Azure Storage to store application packages and deploy them to compute nodes.

 ## Upload and manage applications
-You can use the [Azure portal][portal] or the [Batch Management .NET](/documentation/articles/batch-management-dotnet/) library to manage the application packages in your Batch account.
+You can use the [Azure portal][portal] or the [Batch Management .NET](./batch-management-dotnet.md) library to manage the application packages in your Batch account.
 In the next few sections, we first link a Storage account, then discuss adding applications and packages and managing them with the portal.

 ### Link a Storage account
 To use application packages, you must first link an Azure Storage account to your Batch account.
 If you have not yet configured a Storage account for your Batch account, the Azure portal will display a warning the first time you click the **Applications** tile in the **Batch account** blade.

-> [AZURE.IMPORTANT]
+> [!IMPORTANT]
-> Batch currently supports *only* the **General purpose** storage account type as described in step 5, [Create a storage account](/documentation/articles/storage-create-storage-account/#create-a-storage-account/), in [About Azure storage accounts](/documentation/articles/storage-create-storage-account/).
+> Batch currently supports *only* the **General purpose** storage account type as described in step 5, [Create a storage account](../storage/storage-create-storage-account.md#create-a-storage-account), in [About Azure storage accounts](../storage/storage-create-storage-account.md).
 When you link an Azure Storage account to your Batch account, link *only* a **General purpose** storage account.
 >
 >